Transmitter: History

 The first primitive radio transmitters (called spark gap transmitters) were built by German physicist Heinrich Hertz in 1887 during his pioneering investigations of radio waves.
 These generated radio waves by a high voltage spark between two conductors.
 Beginning in 1895, Guglielmo Marconi developed the first practical radio communication systems using these transmitters, and radio began to be used commercially around 1900.
-Spark transmitters could not transmit audio (sound) and instead transmitted information by radiotelegraphy: the operator tapped on a telegraph key which turned the transmitter on-and-off to produce radio wave pulses spelling out text messages in telegraphic code.
-At the receiver, these pulses were sometimes directly recorded on paper tapes, but more common was audble reception, which was translated back to text by an operator who knew the code.
-These spark-gap transmitters were used during the first three decades of radio (1887-1917), called the wireless telegraphy or "spark" era.
+Spark transmitters could not transmit audio (sound) and instead transmitted information by radiotelegraphy: the operator tapped on a telegraph key which turned the transmitter on-and-off to produce radio wave pulses spelling out text messages in telegraphic code, usually Morse code.
+At the receiver, these pulses were sometimes directly recorded on paper tapes, but more common was audible reception.
+The pulses were audible as beeps in the receiver's earphones, which were translated back to text by an operator who knew Morse code.
+These spark-gap transmitters were used during the first three decades of radio (1887–1917), called the wireless telegraphy or "spark" era.
 Because they generated damped waves, spark transmitters were electrically "noisy".
 Their energy was spread over a broad band of frequencies, creating radio noise which interfered with other transmitters.
 Damped wave emissions were banned by international law in 1934.

 Two short-lived competing transmitter technologies came into use after the turn of the century, which were the first continuous wave transmitters: the arc converter (Poulsen arc) in 1904 and the Alexanderson alternator around 1910, which were used into the 1920s.